 Some children won’t be bothered by waiting, but particularly with younger kids, I recommend planting small plants so that your child will see a beautiful and reinforcing result immediately after participating in the gardening activity!

-3. Add small objects to your garden.
+4. Add small objects to your garden.

-Decorating your garden with small objects will make it more beautiful, increase your child’s motivation to participate in creating your garden and upkeep and give you more opportunities to increase your child’s language skills. (“Look a rabbit!”
+By using small decorative items in your child’s garden, you will make it more beautiful, increase your child’s motivation to participate in creating, and maintaining the garden, and increase opportunities to build your child’s language skills. (“Look a rabbit!”
 “What is that?
 A toad!”)

-4. When watering the flowers, fill the watering can with the exact amount of water you need at any given time.
+5. When watering the flowers, fill the watering can with the exact amount of water you need at any given time.

 This will help your child avoid overwatering plants as young kids have a tendancy to empty out the watering can on the flowers.
 If you have already planned the amount of available water, you won’t have to worry if your child dumps it all out on the plants!
 This helps the activity go more smoothly for everyone.